DevFestVienna/devfest-at-site/sponsor.md

 Download our [sponsorship brochure](/pdf/DevFest_Vienna_Sponsorship.pdf) for a detailed description of the packages and your benefits.

-In addition we offer an exclusive **Platinum** package (maximum two sponsors) who will be featured throughout the conference.
+In addition we offer an exclusive **Platinum** package (there can only be one) who will be featured throughout the conference.

 Sponsors can also opt to sponsor specifically a room, a break (breakfast / coffee / lunch), the hackathon or the afterparty ("Coffee break _powered by_ ...").